Boise Towne Square

-Boise Towne Square is a mall in the western United States, located in Boise, Idaho.
+Boise Towne Square is a mall in the Western United States, located in Boise, Idaho.
 The largest retail complex in the state, it opened in 1988 after more than 20 years of planning, and features 150 stores, with Macy's (formerly The Bon Marché), JCPenney, and Dillard's (added in 1998) as anchor stores.
 The mall also includes the first Apple Store in Idaho.
-Boise Towne Square is owned by the Chicago-based Brookfield Properties and is located near the junction of Interstate 84 and Interstate 184.
+Boise Towne Square is owned by the Chicago-based GGP, a subsidiary of Brookfield Properties, and is located near the junction of Interstate 84 and Interstate 184.

-Brookfield Properties also operates an adjacent strip mall, Boise Towne Plaza, which is anchored by Dave & Buster's, Nordstrom Rack, Old Navy, and Ulta Beauty.
+GGP also operates an adjacent strip mall, Boise Towne Plaza, which is anchored by Dave & Buster's, Nordstrom Rack, Old Navy, and Ulta Beauty.
 In addition, the mall comprises nine freestanding businesses on its property, including PetSmart.